 If you’re growing cut flowers in your garden and hoping for some earlier spring blooms, you’ll quickly realize that there aren’t a lot of options for those of us in short growing seasons with cool climates.
-Enter the ranunculus.
-It looks like a garden rose and brings a welcome hit of colour in Spring bouquets, and it’s something less expected than the standard daffodils, tulips, and lilacs.
+Enter Ranunculus.
+It looks like a garden rose and brings a welcome hit of colour to spring bouquets, and it’s something less expected than the standard daffodils, tulips, and lilacs.

-Plus, ranunculus can withstand temperatures up to minus 5 degrees celcius–a huge win!
+Plus, Ranunculus can withstand temperatures up to – 5°C/23 °F. A huge win!

-Here’s 3 easy steps to grow ranunculus so they don’t die.
+Here are four easy steps to grow Ranunculus so they don’t die.

 1. Soak the Corms

-The first year I failed at growing ranunculus, it was largely because I didn’t realize you had to soak the corms first.
-My dried out little corms never stood a chance.
+The first year I failed at growing Ranunculus, and it was largely because I didn’t realize you had to soak the corms first.
+My dried-out little corms never stood a chance.

 Ranunculus need around 90 days for maturity, so technically, I could put them directly outdoors in May when I plant the rest of my garden.
 However, this is a bad idea because they would then be blooming in the warmest part of the year–not ideal for a cool-loving flower.

 I start mine in early March for blooms in June.
-This is about the earliest I can start them considering the temperatures they need and my lack of a greenhouse.
+This is about the earliest I can start them without a greenhouse considering the temperatures they need.

-However, I do have a small hoop house my husband made me that let’s me put them outdoors with some confidence.
-I have a few garden bricks to pop up the house on hot days, and so they can slowly get acclimatized to the wind.
+I have a small hoop house my husband made me that lets me put my Ranunculus outdoors with some confidence.
+I have a few garden bricks to pop up the house on hot days, so they can slowly get acclimatized to the wind.